This site is privately owned and is not affiliated with any government agency. Learn more here

-For more information about LIHEAP’s heating assistance initiative in Washington, see the Washington LIHEAP Detailed Model Plan here.
+For more information about LIHEAP’s heating assistance initiative in Washington, see the Washington state 2022 LIHEAP Detailed Model Plan here.

 Washington’s LIHEAP program does not provide financial compensation for cooling expenses.
 However, it does assist with cooling emergencies if applicants qualify for Crisis Assistance.

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

 The state of Washington defines a “crisis situation” as one where a household:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

 For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is $2,500.
 The maximum benefit amount for Winter or Summer Crisis Assistance is $1,000 each.

 Learn more about Crisis Assistance on page 12 of the Detailed Model Plan here.